BSc, MSc Carleton University (Ottawa)

 Noncovalent Interactions in Chemistry and Physics

 Noncovalent interactions play a central role in determining structure and reactivity throughout chemistry and physics.
 Our group develops and applies computational methods to understand this role.
-We are also currently editing a book entitled "Noncovalent interactions in quantum chemistry and physics: Theory and application", which we expect to be published by Elsevier in early 2017.
+We are also currently editing a book entitled "Noncovalent interactions in quantum chemistry and physics: Theory and application", which was published by Elsevier in 2017.
 The book features contributions from some of the world-leading researchers in the field.

 Our most recent research work in this area focussed on the development of very computationally efficient methods, based on effective core potentials, that allow us to model large systems of biochemical relevance, like proteins and enzymes.

 Radicals in Chemistry and Physics

 We are using computational chemistry techniques to study a wide variety of radical systems in chemistry, biochemistry and physics.
 Our current research focusses on quantum effects in enzymes that mediate radical rearrangement processes.

 Our collaborations across Canada and in Europe give our group members the opportunity to work with world leaders in areas related to radical chemistry, device engineers, and material scientists.

 Grabowski, J.; Konopko, A.; Krokosz, A.; DiLabio, G. A.; Litwinienko, G. Antioxidant activity of highly hydroxylated fullerene C60 and its interactions with the analogue of α-tocopherol Free Radical Biology and Medicine 2020, 160, 734-744.

 van Dyck, C.; Bergren, A.J.; Mukundan, V.; Fereiro, J. A.; DiLabio, G. A. Extent of conjugation in diazonium-derived layers in molecular junction devices determined by experiment and modelling Phyical Chemistry Chemical Physics 2019, 21, 16762-16770.